History

 The bold action by Hiram was not lost on a good portion of the congregation, and many perceived Hiram to be the true messenger of God’s word.The Southern Baptist Convention intervened, and while they made allowances for member churches who practiced “foot washing” they had no provisions for the handling of deadly reptiles.
 Hiram was asked to cease his “blasphemy”, but he would not, and so Hiram and his followers began to meet each Sunday in his general store.

-Well, rumors spread like a brush fire in the little community.
-This was way before TV and people looked upon their trip to church each Sunday as a relief from their day to day, and a time for community.
+Rumors spread like a brush fire in the little community.
+This was before TV and people looked upon their trip to church each Sunday as a relief from their day to day, and a time for community.
 It wasn’t long before the community had found that the new “hot spot” for entertainment was Hoakum’s General Store.
 Hiram put his shelves on rollers so they could be easily rolled out of the way to provide more room for followers.
 It wasn’t enough.
 People were packing into the general store like sardines in a can.
 Hiram had to stand on a little wooden table so that everyone could see him.
 A precarious perch for one handling venomous serpents.

 Finally, Hiram purchased a big tent and pitched it alongside of the grocery.
 While the tent was an unexpected expense, it paid for itself by stopping the outrageous shoplifting losses the general store was experiencing.
 It had gotten to the point that Hiram was asking his wife to mark down where people were standing during the services.
 Hiram didn’t mind if people shopped during services, he just wanted to be able to charge their accounts.
 Fortunately, the expansion to the tent prevented the possibility of a “billing error” leading to bloodshed.
 Mountain folk are proud folk, and being called a thief is worse than being called a fornicator.